UniversityOfHelsinkiCS/mobvita/documentation/OhtuProjectSpring2023Implementations.md

 ### Charts

+We added two charts to the progress page on the timeline page.
+Both of them are displayed on the progress page for users own page and their teachers can also see these charts in the groups analytics page.

-A chart for displaying the user's total xp has been added.
+A chart for displaying the user's total XP as a timeline has been added.

-This component is displayed both on the progress page as well as the groups page.
+Also a chart displaying student's hours spent in a week has been added to the same page.
+The chart shows the hours spent in a week, even though the calendar is limited by days.
+There were many problems with implimenting it, but right now it shows the week number and the year like 52/2023, because when it was only weeks the chart didn't work when the timeline included more than one years.

+Both of these charts are done by React Highcharts.

 ### Cypress tests